How to get rid of bags under your eyes

 Excess fluid in the body can also pool there, making the lower lids look even puffier and more swollen.
 Shadows and discolored skin under the eyes cause eye bags to look more prominent.

-Unattractive, under-eye bags are primarily a cosmetic issue and usually are harmless.
+Under-eye bags are primarily a cosmetic issue and usually are harmless.
 But sometimes they can be a sign of an underlying medical condition.

 Most bags under the eyes are more noticeable in the morning, when fluid has had all night to settle in.

-What causes bags under the eyes?
+What causes bags under your eyes?

 The most common cause of bags under the eyes is aging.
 As we get older, we experience a loss of fat padding and collagen, the major component of connective tissues in skin, muscles and other body parts.